mrzool/mrzool.github.io/_drafts/vim_gotchas.md

 With Vim, Unix is your IDE.
 Learn how to pipe text in and out Vim and to work with external shell commands.

+Vim creates a mark each time you exit Vim.
+The last one is '0.
+The position that '0 pointed to is made '1.
+And '1 is made to '2, and so forth.
+Mark '9 is lost.

 ### Configuration tips

 Map your `<Esc>` key to `jj`.